FEDERAL CORRUPT PRACTICES ACT (FCPA)

 What is the publicity act?

-The Federal Corrupt Practices Act, also known as the Publicity Act, was a federal law of the United States that was enacted in 1910 and amended in 1911 and 1925.
-It remained the nation's primary law regulating campaign finance in federal elections until the passage of the Federal Election Campaign Act in 1971.
+The Federal Corrupt Practices Act, also known as the Publicity Act, was a federal law enacted in 1910 and amended in 1911 and 1925.
+It remained the nation's primary law regulating campaign finance in federal elections until the Federal Election Campaign Act was passed in 1971.

 Who is considered a foreign public official?

-Foreign official or foreign public official refers to a person who acts in an official capacity for a foreign government.
+A foreign official or foreign public official is a person who acts in an official capacity for a foreign government.
 The term is chiefly used in connection with international conventions and national laws against corruption in international trade.

-Passive bribery is the offence committed by the official receiving the bribe.
-Context: Of course, in a number of situations, the recipient may induce or coerce the briber, and in that sense, is the active party.
+Passive bribery is the offense committed by the official receiving the bribe.
+Context: Of course, in several situations, the recipient may induce or coerce the briber and, in that sense, is the active party.

 Bribery Law - US.
-The offering, giving, receiving, or soliciting of something of value for the purpose of influencing the action of an official in the discharge of his or her public or legal duties.
-Modern statutes, state and federal, have four common characteristics. ...
+The offering, giving, receiving, or soliciting of something of value to influence the action of an official in the discharge of his or her public or legal duties.
+Modern state and federal statutes have four common characteristics. ...
 (4) They treat bribery as a felony.

 Is a bribe a felony?